Am I Mediocre? The Truth Most People Don’t Want to Face

 - Restlessness

-But the question itself is rarely purely logical.
+But the question itself is rarely just logical.
+It’s emotional.

 It often comes up in moments when:

-- You find yourself comparing your life to others
+- You find yourself comparing your life to other people

-- You feel like you’re behind where you “should” be
+- You feel like you’re behind where you think you “should” be

-- Your life starts to feel a bit stuck or repetitive
+- Your life starts to feel stuck or repetitive

-In those moments, “Am I mediocre?” becomes a shortcut question.
+In those moments, “Am I mediocre?” becomes a shortcut for a deeper question.

 But underneath it, the real question is:

-One of the hardest truths to accept is that most people aren’t exceptional in any obvious, visible way.
+One of the hardest truths to accept is that most people aren’t exceptional in any obvious or visible way.

 Most people are:

-- Somewhere in the middle of their abilities
+- Somewhere in the middle when it comes to their abilities

 Because modern culture tends to promote: